Search expands for Alabama toddler kidnapped from party

 BIRMINGHAM, Ala.
 (AP) - Authorities in Alabama say they’ve expanded the search for a missing 3-year-old girl to include surrounding states.

-Birmingham Mayor Randall Woodfin and police Chief Patrick Smith spoke to reporters at a Monday news conference about Kamille McKinney.
-An Amber Alert says the girl nicknamed “Cupcake” was kidnapped from a birthday party on Saturday by a stranger in a dark SUV.
+Birmingham Mayor Randall Woodfin and police Chief Patrick Smith spoke to reporters at a Monday news conference about Kamille McKinney, who authorities say was kidnapped from her birthday party on Saturday by a stranger in a dark SUV.

-Smith says there was a multi-hour delay before the alert was issued.
-He blames the belated alert was due to a delay in when the kidnapping was reported to law enforcement.
+Smith says there was a multi-hour delay before an Amber Alert was issued in the kidnapping of the girl nicknamed “Cupcake.”
+He says the belated alert was due to a delay in when the kidnapping was reported to law enforcement.

-The chief says the FBI is assisting and two people of interest are undergoing questioning.
+Smith says the FBI is assisting and two people of interest are undergoing questioning.
 Both were taken into custody Sunday after authorities found a vehicle recorded by a surveillance camera.

 Sign up for Daily Newsletters